 Where is British Virgin Islands?

 Located in the Caribbean, British Virgin Islands is an island nation.
 It has a 80.00 km coastline.
-The country is not currently involved in any territory disputes.

 British Virgin Islands is a North American country covering 151.00 km2.
 The area is comprised of 16 inhabited and more than 20 uninhabited islands and includes the islands of Tortola, Anegada, Virgin Gorda, and Jost van Dyke. and about 0.9 times the size of Washington, DC.
 Its geographic coordinates are 18 30 N, 64 30 W and Road Town is the capital city.